luxonis/depthai-docs-website/source/pages/faq.rst

 Calculation `here <https://www.google.com/search?safe=off&sxsrf=ALeKk01DFgdNHlMBEkcIJdWmArcgB8Afzg%3A1607995029124&ei=lQ7YX6X-Bor_-gSo7rHIAg&q=1280%2F%282*tan%2873.5%2F2%2F180*pi%29%29&oq=1280%2F%282*tan%2873.5%2F2%2F180*pi%29%29&gs_lcp=CgZwc3ktYWIQAzIECCMQJzoECAAQR1D2HljILmDmPWgAcAJ4AIABywGIAZMEkgEFNC4wLjGYAQCgAQGqAQdnd3Mtd2l6yAEFwAEB&sclient=psy-ab&ved=0ahUKEwjlnIuk6M7tAhWKv54KHSh3DCkQ4dUDCA0&uact=5>`__
 (and for disparity depth data, the value is stored in :code:`uint16`, where the max value of :code:`uint16` of 65535 is a special value, meaning that that distance is unknown.)

+How Does DepthAI Calculate Disparity Depth?
+*******************************************

+DepthAI makes use of a combination of hardware-blocks (a semi-global-matching disparity (SGBM) hardware block) as well as accelerated vector processing code in the SHAVES of the Myriad X to produce the disparity depth.
+This block is accessible via the Gen2 Pipeline Builder system, with an example `here <https://github.com/luxonis/depthai-experiments#gen2-subpixel-and-lr-check-disparity-depth-here>`__.

+The SGBM hardware-block can process up to 1280x800 pixels, this is its hardware limit.
+Using higher-resolution sensors is technically possible via downscaling.
+So for example, using the 12MP color camera with the 1280x800 grayscale camera is possible (and has been prototyped by some users with the Gen2 pipeline builder).
+Or 2x 12MP image sensors could be used for depth (theoretically).
+But in both cases, the image data needs to be either decimated down to 1280x800, or converted in some other way (e.g. selectively cropped/windowed).

 What Disparity Depth Modes are Supported?
 *****************************************